jackgallivan/8080-emulator-space-invaders/README.md

 ## Running the emulator, with debug output

-The emulator, without debug output enabled, will run continuously without any output, so this will compile the emulator with debug output.
+The emulator, without debug output enabled, will run continuously without any output.
+This will compile the emulator *with debug output*.

 ### Compile Instructions